-The amounts recognised as income during the year that are based on a percentage of sales are EUR7,939,196 (2012 - EUR7,106,178).
+The amounts recognised as income during the year that are based on the higher of a percentage of sales and a minimum annual guarantee are EUR8,239,753 (2013 - EUR7,939,196).

-34. MATERIAL CONTRACTS
+35. MATERIAL CONTRACTS

-The material contracts entered into by the Company in the year ended 31 December 2013 with its substantial shareholders and their related parties are the following:
+The material contracts entered into by the Company in the year ended 31 December 2014 with its substantial shareholders and their related parties are the following: